Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

 Let us now compute the result for the diamagnetic process.
 Here the calculation is simplified due to the dependence of the nonlinear kernel only on the sum of two incoming frequencies of the field, i.e.\ from Eq.\ \ref{eq:jdia} one has $\bar{K}^{\text{dia}}(\omega_{ij})$ as appropriate for two-photon vertices.
-For the $\bar{J}^{\text{dia}}_{00\tau}$ part of the 2D map, one needs then to write out all the possible combinations of two incoming frequencies to get the symmetrized kernel according to the prescription in Eq.\ \ref{eq:chi3sy}:
+For the $\bar{J}^{\text{dia}}_{00\tau}$ part of the 2D map, one needs then to write out all the possible combinations of two incoming frequencies that enter the kernel:

 More explicitly, by considering the structure of Eq.\ \ref{eq:kdia}, one finds \begin{widetext}